SMTP, STARTTLS and GDPR

 Between both MTAs, the SMTP protocol is used.
 Between the MUAs and the MTAs, emails are transferred using either HTTP, HTTPS, IMAP, POP…

-Now when a company is handling personal data of European citizens, it has to follow the GDPR rules, which, among others, state that the personal data have to be handled securely and can’t be transferred outside of the European Union unless some conditions are met.
+Now when a company is handling personal data of European citizens, it has to follow the GDPR rules, which, among others, state that the personal data have to be handled securely and can’t be transferred outside the European Union unless some conditions are met.

-And of course almost all companies send emails and they all contain personal data (at least the recipient’s email address).
+And of course almost all companies send emails, and they all contain personal data (at least the recipient’s email address).
 So the questions are: are emails sent securely and are they sent outside the European Union?

 Where are the emails going?